nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

 # Code!

-Now we have everything generated and installed, how about trying it?
+We have everything generated and installed, so how about trying it?

-For the following example you need to have a VSD server installed.
-But remember, nothing prevent you to create your own api server, and generate a Go sdk according to a different set of specifications.
+For the following example you'll need to have a VSD server installed.
+But remember, nothing prevents you to create your own api server, and to generate a Go SDK from a different set of specifications.
 We may even help you soon about that ;)

 First, create a new package: